Trails to Freedom

 The trails are well-marked, starting with a pilgrim route that takes us up into the hills above Biella in northern Piedmont before picking up sections of two long distance trails: the Grande Traversata degli Alpi (GTA) and the final section of the Tour de Mt Rosa (TMR) which will take us to the Swiss border.

-A large part of the route follows ancient pack routes, variously narrow, wide, cobbled and paved.
-You will cross some long stretches of skree and boulders, so you’ll need to be sure-footed and fit.
 Technically the route is simple, however, you will be required to climb more than a thousand metres on several days and you will be crossing high altitude country where weather conditions can change dramatically so you will require a high level of fitness.
 You must also be prepared to walk in all conditions rain, hail or shine!
-This is a Grade 5 walk (click here for details).
+This is a tough but very satifying hike.

 The accommodation